 "The relationship between a military working dog and a military dog handler is about as close as a man and dog can become.
 You see this loyalty, a devotion unlike any other, and the protectiveness."

 The United States military has utilized working dogs since the Revolutionary War.
 They were originally used as pack animals, carrying as much as forty pounds of supplies between units, including food, guns and ammo.
 Then during World War I, they were used for more innovative purposes, like killing rats in the trenches.
 However, it was during World War II that there was a surge in the use of military working dogs.
 The U.S. military deployed more than 10,000 working dogs throughout WWII.
 These specially trained dogs were used as sentries, scouts, messengers, and mine detectors.
 It is estimated that there are approximately 2,300 military working dogs deployed worldwide today.

 The military working dogs of today are utilized in many different missions and specialties.
 After intensive training, each dog is then assigned to a specific specialty based on their strengths and abilities.
 Once the military working dogs are assigned their specialty, they are shipped out to military installations worldwide.

-A few of the possible specialties these dogs can be selected for are:
+Here are a few of the possible specialties these military working dogs can be selected for

 Scout and patrol dogs are trained with the same skills that sentry dogs are.
 However, in addition, these dogs are trained to work in silence.
 Their job is to aid in the detection of ambushes, snipers, and other enemy forces.
 These particular dogs are somewhat elite among the military working dogs, because only dogs with both superior intelligence and a quiet disposition can be selected for this specialty.
 Scout and patrol dogs are generally sent out with their handlers to walk point during combat patrols, well ahead of the Infantry patrol.